DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 The SPD-Net part is originally from https://github.com/YirongMao/SPDNet

 Please put your training data and labels into a directory "raw_data/" in this project.
+The package `mne` is adopted for EEG data pro-processing.
+To generate the required data as SPDNet input, please refer to the following code:

 ```python
 from mne import Epochs, pick_types, events_from_annotations